 Diagnosis of fever in older people is similar to that for younger adults, except that for older people, doctors usually recommend urine tests (including culture) and a chest x-ray.
 Samples of blood are cultured to rule out a blood infection (bacteremia Bacteremia Bacteremia is the presence of bacteria in the bloodstream.
 Bacteremia may result from ordinary activities (such as vigorous toothbrushing), dental or medical procedures, or from infections ... read more ).

 Most fevers in healthy people are caused by a respiratory or gastrointestinal infection due to a virus.

-If people with a fever have any warning signs Warning signs Fever is an elevated body temperature.
-Temperature is considered elevated when it is higher than 100.4° F (38° C) as measured by an oral thermometer or higher than 100.8° F (38.2° C) as measured... read more , they should see a doctor right away.
+If people with a fever have any warning signs Warning signs Fever is an elevated body temperature that occurs when the body's thermostat (located in the hypothalamus in the brain) resets at a higher temperature, primarily in response to an infection... read more , they should see a doctor right away.

 Doctors can usually identify an infection based on a brief medical history, a physical examination, and occasionally a few simple tests, and then doctors use these results, particularly symptoms, to determine which other tests are needed.

 Doctors consider underlying chronic disorders, particularly those that impair the immune system, as a possible cause of fever that lasts a long time.